Connect Raspberry Pi to Azure IoT Hub (Node.js)

 Read the messages received by your hub

-One way to monitor messages received by your IoT hub from your device is to use the Azure IoT Tools for Visual Studio Code.
-To learn more, see Use Azure IoT Tools for Visual Studio Code to send and receive messages between your device and IoT Hub.
+One way to monitor messages received by your IoT hub from your device is to use the Azure IoT Hub extension for Visual Studio Code.
+To learn more, see Use the Azure IoT Hub extension for Visual Studio Code to send and receive messages between your device and IoT Hub.

 For more ways to process data sent by your device, continue on to the next section.